 Institute Education Programs

-ALSC offers a wide variety of education programs at the 2016 ALSC National Institute.
+ALSC offers a wide variety of education programs at the 2016 ALSC Virtual Institute.
 All of the programs fall within the theme of the conference: Believe.
 Build.
 Become.
-Programs will repeat throughout the Institute so that participants have the opportunity to attend eight programs in total.
-Specific program speakers, dates and times will be announced this fall.
-Program offerings and details are subject to change.
+Program dates and times are subject to change.

 Inclusion Means Everyone: Critical and Emerging Research about Inclusive Library Services for Children with Disabilities and Their Families